lisavetta/swift/README.md

 In general, if a method can "fail", and the reason for the failure is not immediately obvious if using an optional return type, it probably makes sense for the method to throw an error.

 ## File Organization

+* [RW] Import only the modules a source file requires.
+For example, don't import UIKit when importing Foundation will suffice.
+Likewise, don't import Foundation if you must import UIKit.

 * <a id='alphabetize-imports'></a>(<a href='#alphabetize-imports'>link</a>) **Alphabetize module imports at the top of the file a single line below the last line of the header comments.
 Do not add additional line breaks between import statements.** [![SwiftFormat: sortedImports](https://img.shields.io/badge/SwiftFormat-sortedImports-7B0051.svg)](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md#sortedImports)